-When signing documents after 1657, Vermeer switched from using the old Gothic script to the more modern Roman script.
-After his marriage he preferred the more common spelling of Joannis: Johannes.
+When signing documents after 1657, Vermeer switched from using the old Gothic script to the more modern Roman script (fig. 1).
+After his marriage, he preferred the more common spelling of Joannis: Johannes.

-← After having experimented various ways of signing his pictures, Vermeer finally settled on his characteristic ligature.
-In the diagram to the left, we can see how the "J" of Johannes, the "V" of Van der Meer or Vermeer and the "M" of Meer were all accommodated according to the artist's taste.
+After having experimented with various ways of signing his pictures, Vermeer finally settled on his characteristic ligature.
+In the diagram below, we can see how the "J" of Johannes, the "V" of Van der Meer or Vermeer and the "M" of Meer were all accommodated according to the artist's taste (fig. 2).

 from: "Dutch name," Wikipedia http://en.wikipedia.org/wiki/Dutch_name